crimosq/testing/README.md

 # LRNR APP
-LRNR App is a website designed for educational purposes.
-It serves as a quiz generator to help users test their knowledge on various subjects.
+LRNR App is a web application designed for educational purposes in the field of programming.
+It provides personalized programming quizzes based on various parameters such as programming language, difficulty level, number of questions, and style of questions.
+The app is designed to be challenging and rewarding, with personalized subject matter experts (SMEs) to assist users.

+## Prerequisites
+Before running the LRNR App, please make sure you have the following:
+- Node.js installed on your machine.
+- An API key from the OpenAI website.
+You can sign up and obtain the API key from [OpenAI](https://openai.com/).

 ## Installation
 To run the LRNR App, please follow the instructions below